KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\__init__.py:24`

 **Description**:
-The `run_install` method is likely responsible for executing the installation process of the EeazyCRM application within a given application context (`app_ctx`), setting up necessary configurations or dependencies required for the CRM system to function properly.
+The `run_install` method is likely used to initiate the installation process of an application within the EeazyCRM system.
+It is unclear who calls this method without additional context.

 ---